Elvis artist Trent Carlini to be honored on King’s birthday

 Trent will be joined at the event by Carlini’s daughters, Thalia, Isabella and Sophia; and his son, Gabriel.

-The family had considered holding the event at the Westgate Las Vegas, formerly the Las Vegas Hilton and LVH, where Carlini spent most of his Vegas residency.
-But the hotel’s performance and convention spaces are overtaken by CES, which opens Tuesday would have pushed the date to later this month.
+The family had considered holding the event at the Westgate, formerly the Las Vegas Hilton and LVH, where Carlini spent most of his Vegas residency.
+But the hotel’s performance and convention spaces are overtaken by CES, which opens Tuesday.

 “We would have loved to have it at (Westgate), but that date was too important for the girls and his son,” Trent said.
 “We wanted to respect that date, and were looking for a space when The Space came open.”